Barraquito

 Barraquito ([bara'kito]) is a coffee liqueur commonly available on Tenerife (one of the Canary Islands), also known as zaperoco.

-Etymology
+Origin

+Amongst the population of Santa Cruz de Tenerife, it is said that barraquito appeared in the mid-20th century.
+Its name refers to a frequent client of Bar Imperial, Don Sebastián Rubio, nicknamed "Barraco" or "Barraquito", who always asked for a cortado with condensed milk, a shot of Licor 43, a lemon rind, and cinnamon in a long glass.
+This bar is still active and is located in Santa Cruz de Tenerife.

 Description

 The barraquito is a multi-layered coffee liqueur drink (though non-liqueur versions are available) normally served in a glass to enable easy viewing of the different layers.